 Interdigital blisters are one cause of soreness between toes.
 But their are others.

 Tinea is a common cause of pain and itchiness, especially between the two smallest toes.
 Tinea is a fungal infection of the skin.
 Fungal infections thrive in a warm moist environment, which is exactly what exists between the toes – they sit cramped together all day and this makes it difficult for the sweat to evaporate to allow it to dry.
 An anti-fungal cream or spray is required.

 Similarly, the inability of sweat to evaporate from the interdigital space can cause maceration.
 Maceration is a fancy way of saying soggy skin.
 Soggy skin is weakened and can easily split, causing pain between the toes.
 Learn more about maceration here in this 3-part series.

 You can also get soft corns between the toes.
 Soft corns are just like hard corns but again, the skin is soft an macerated, hence the name.
 Soft corns can become very sore between the toes and require treatment from a podiatrist.

 Blisters between toes can be the most painful blisters of all – and they’re common.
 It’s no wonder when you consider the anatomy and function of toes and the micro-climate of the interdigital spaces.
 Prevention is easier than treatment!
-While one will you choose?
+Which one will you choose?
 In my opinion, the Gel Toe Sleeves are a quick, easy and comfortable fix.